M374LX/alexvsbus/docs/Releasing.md

 This document describes the steps to create a new release.

-We use the YYYY.0M.0D.MINOR calender versioning (CalVer) scheme.
+We use the YYYY.0M.0D.MINOR calendar versioning (CalVer) scheme.

 1. Update the release (or version) number in the following files: